jkohlin/wordpress-basics/2-ecosystem-theme-templates.md

 When building a theme we are required to include a template called `index.php`.
 This will become the default template and be used for all post types.

-> Note: Adding more templates should be done only when in need of a dramatic change of layout.
+> Note: Adding more templates should be done with care and only when in need of a dramatic change of layout.
 Smaller layout variations depending on the current content can easily be made within the same template.

 Below is a basic example of a theme's default template `index.php`: